How to visit the Pinnacles, Western Australia (2024 Updated)

 Here you’ll find picnic tables and good views of the surrounding sand dunes and the ocean.
 There’s also a short walk trail and the opportunity to see wildflowers during springtime.

-For a self-drive tour to the Pinnacles, a 2WD vehicle is adequate and you don’t need a SUV or a 4WD.
+For a self-drive tour to the Pinnacles, a 2WD vehicle is adequate.
+You don’t need a 4WD or SUV to go on the Pinnacle drive trail.

 Once at the Pinnacles Desert, allow 1-2 hours to visit the formations and the Discovery Centre.